-Holding meetings on a regular basis that bring together the Italian Consuls operating in different areas of the world: this is the novelty that the Farnesina, through the General Directorate for Italians Abroad, is launching as concrete follow-up to the Conference of Consuls, held in Rome last year
+Holding meetings on a regular basis that bring together the Italian Consuls operating in different areas of the world: this is the novelty that the Farnesina, through the General Directorate for Italians Abroad, has launched as concrete follow-up to the Conference of Consuls, held in Rome in 2018.

 The objectives of the meetings are: to further the digitization of consular services, share best practices, renew attention to relations with users (customer care), and deepen specific topics by geographical area.

 The Italians living abroad, registered in the consular files of the Farnesina network, are now over six million: a population that is larger than that of the Regions of Lazio and Campania.
 Offering a variety of services to such a large number of users having different generational needs is a constant challenge for the Foreign Ministry.